igenhimel/BedroomVillas--Vacation-Rental-Service/README.md

 The web app is built using the following technologies:

 - HTML
-- CSS (Bootstrap, Font Awesome, Leaflet, Pikaday, noUiSlider)
+- CSS
 - JavaScript
+- Bootstrap
+- Font Awesome
+- Leaflet
+- Pikaday
+- noUiSlider

 ## Features